 The category is established by vote, i.e. the RAT members vote in which risk category an issue should be placed.
 Usually a clear majority of the votes are for a particular risk category, which is then taken as the resulting risk category.
-When the votes remain divided after ample discussion, in some cases the more conservative (i.e. higher) level is taken, or the matter may end up deemed out of scope for the SVG as explained in section 2.3.
+When the votes remain divided after ample discussion, in some cases the more conservative (i.e. higher) level is taken, or the matter may end up deemed out of scope for the SVG as explained in section 3.3.
 In some cases the CSIRT may be asked to consider an operational advisory.

-5.7 Target Date Set
+6.7.
+Target Date Set

-When the Risk has been established, the SVG on duty sets the Target Date (TD) for fixing, according to the risk category, as below.
+When the Risk has been established, the SVG on duty sets the Target Date (TD) for resolution according to the risk category, as below.

 - Critical 3 days

 - High 6 weeks

 - Moderate 4 months

-- Low 1 year
+- Low -1 year

 This is from the day that the risk category is set.
-The reason for this is to allow the prioritization according to severity and timely fixing of vulnerabilities in the software.
+The reason for this is to allow the prioritization according to severity and timely resolution of vulnerabilities in the software.
 The SVG duty will then:

-- Set the risk and TD in the tracker - Alert the software supplier, EGI middleware unit, and reporter of the risk category and the TD.
+- Set the risk and TD in the tracker - Alert the software supplier, UMD persons, and reporter of the risk category and TD.

 The SVG aims to reach this point, i.e. where the risk category is set, within at most 4 working days, of an issue being reported.
-For critical risk issues, the aim is to reach this point within 1 working day if possible (see section 3.3).
+We would like to do this within 2 working days if possible, and within 1 working day for risks immediately assessed as critical.
+In the past it has been found that it is usually apparent if an issue falls into one of the higher risk categories, and the investigation tends to happen very quickly.

-5.8 Provide help and advice where needed on how to resolve an issue
+6.8.
+Provide help and advice where needed on how to resolve an issue